heidermassu/config_mgtm/README.md

 ## How to submit new script?
 The idea is have all scripts executed through Makefile

+## Main Variables
+For each Main function there are a bunch of variables have to be filled with the inforamtion related to either resources are created or going to be created.
+All Main Functions has comments in the variables given inforamtion what is used for.
+Nevertheless, here goes all Variables and their propose.
+OBs.
+Those ones are all variables but you will notice the main function may not have all variables but only the necessary variables.

+### Varibales:
+Replace the following variables with your own values
+- resource_group_name = '' # Replace with the RG regarding the source VM
+- target_resource_group = '' # Replace with the RG regarding the where you want to create the new VM.Could be same RG the old but necessary delete the old one.
+- vm_name = '' # Replace with the RG regarding the where you want to create the new VM
+- snapshot_name = '' # Snapshot name going to be created
+- new_disk_name = '' # Managed Disk name name going to be created
+- new_vm_name = '' # New VM name going to be created
+- vm_size = 'Standard_DS1_v2'  # Replace with the desired VM size
+- subscription_id = '' # Replace with the subscription Id where is based the VM
+- key_path = r'' # in case you are using pem to aut in linux here is the local where is your pem
+- ssh_user = '' # This one is used for both authetication (pem and user/pass)
+- ssh_password = '' # used only for user/pass authentication
+- disk_name = '' # OS disk name going to be created
+- snap_skudisk= '' # You have only 2 choise ## Premium_LRS,Standard_LRS
+- nic_name = ''  # Nic name going to be created and attached as temp in the old VM.#Should be filled only if 'attach_nic' is 'True' otherwise will not have
+- ip_configuration_name = "ipconfig1" # name of the IP configuration under NIC
+- private_ip_address_allocation = "Dynamic" # type of configuration of the IP could be Dynamic or Standard
+- subnet_id = "default" # subnet ID where is the NIC that want to be detached and also where going to be created new nic temp.
+Obs both have to be same VNET
+- vnetnet_id = "vm01-vnet" # VNET ID where is the NIC that want to be detached and also where going to be created new nic temp.
+Obs both have to be same VNET
+- rg_vnet = ''# RG where is the VNET
+- rg_nic = '' # RG where is the NIC
+- vm = 'heider-vm01' # vm name that have to be restored
+- disk ='disk-from-snap4' #name of the os disk going to be created for the new VM
+- disk_managed_name = ['heider-vm01_DataDisk_2', 'heiderDataDisk_1'] # In case there are managed disks attached fill with the names ['disk'', 'disk2']
+- snapskudisk = 'Premium_LRS' # You have only 2 choise ## Premium_LRS,Standard_LRS
+- newvm_name = 'heider-vm01' # Name of the new vm going to be created.
+Could be same name but the flag 'del_vm' have to be 'True' otherwise will get error due to have vm with same name
+- vmsize = 'Standard_D2s_v3' # Replace with the desired VM size
+- securityType = 'Trustedlaunch' # Trustedlaunch or Standard
+- del_vm = True #True or False.
+True going to delete vm (used when you want create with same name same RG.)
+False going to leave the old VM as deallocated
+- attach_nic = True #True or False
+- nsg_name = 'heider-vm01-nsg' #This is the NSG going to be either attached in the new vm or created if do not have
+- nic_name = 'heider-vm01647' #Should be filled only if 'attach_nic' is 'True' otherwise will not have impact. this is the NIC going to be attached in the new vm

 ## Main Functions

 ### Resizing VM